sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/01-pre-processing.md

 <div class="alert alert-warning">

-Question: do the fastq files seem to have consistently high-quality?
+Question: Repeat the FastQC analysis for the remaining fastq files (`batch2.fastq`, `chem1.fastq`, `chem2.fastq`) and combine the reports with `multiQC`.
+Do the fastq files seem to have consistently high-quality?
 </div>